Subekshya8686/waterflow-journal/journal.md

  So, authentication says you have the 'id' so you are a user.
 It recognises everyone with the 'id' as a user.

  But authorization checks if your 'id' has the is able to access certain functions or not.

+### Date: Jan 21st

+Tanstack react-query
+tanstack is a data fetching library used in the web applications.
+It makes fetching, caching, sychronizing and updating server state easy.

+used as: @tanstack/react-query
+in react

+Tanstack react-query
+Node.js started

+"Node js, Nodemon, simple (req, res)
+Api connecting for table-assigned"
+"Express. js get, post
+Calling data from api"